Fast and simple eDiscovery with backup and recovery

-What Is eDiscovery?
-(With Customer Office 365 Use Case)
+What is eDiscovery?
+(With a customer Microsoft Office 365 use case)

 Electronic discovery (sometimes known as eDiscovery, e-discovery) is one of those terms that means slightly different things in different contexts.